selivan/thinclient/README.md

 Most common use case is creating custom thin clilent for RDP terminals.

-This project was originaly created by @efim-a-efim.
+This project was originaly created by [efim-a-efim](https://github.com/efim-a-efim).

 ## FEATURES
  * Easily add any software from rich Ubuntu repositories: browser, recorder for video cam, media player, etc. This is not so easy for other thin clients, using their own package base, like [ThinStation](http://sourceforge.net/apps/mediawiki/thinstation/index.php?title=Main_Page).